Hunter Biden lashes out at George Clooney, other Democrats, over Joe Biden's 2024 campaign

 One of the four, Tommy Vietor, Monday on social media applauded Hunter Biden's decision “to process the election, look inward, and hold himself accountable for how his family’s insular, dare I say arrogant at times, approach to politics led to this catastrophic outcome we’re all now living with.”

+In a message Tuesday, Axelrod told The Associated Press, “Never have the words ‘no comment’ felt more appropriate.”
+Dunn did not immediately return a message seeking comment.

-As for the disastrous debate performance, the fallout from which ultimately led to the calls for his father to step down from the 2024 presidential campaign, Hunter Biden said his father may have been recovering from Ambien, a medication that he had been given to help him sleep following trips to Europe, as well as the Los Angeles fundraiser at which Clooney said his interactions with Biden made him feel the president wasn't mentally capable.
+As for the debate performance, the fallout from which ultimately led to the calls for his father to step down from the 2024 presidential campaign, Hunter Biden said his father may have been recovering from Ambien, a medication that he had been given to help him sleep following trips in the weeks before the debate to Europe, as well as the Los Angeles fundraiser at which Clooney said his interactions with Biden made him feel the president wasn't mentally capable.

 “He’s 81 years old, he’s tired as shit,” Hunter Biden said.
 “They give him Ambien to be able to sleep, and he gets up on the stage and he looks like he’s a deer in the headlights.”